cdrpro/cdrpro.github.io/_macros/en/cdrtoolsex.md

 * Click OK in the pop-up question (if you don't see it, open Macro Manager)

 After these actions the docker can be open from menu _Window > Dockers > CdrToolsEx_.

-_**NOTE:** This macro will only run on **one machine** (unless you buy multiple macros).
-If you buy the macro now, and want to run it on a brand new machine or different machine after receiving your first activation code, you must buy it again (please, look Q&A for more information).
-So, think carefully about which system you want to run it on, because each macro you receive will be locked to one system only.
-Your product activation key may take up to 24 hours to arrive, but is often much less._

-### Computer ID

-Click _Activation_ button in the docker.